Forecasting the Next US Administration’s Approach to the Region

 • A “maximum pressure” approach to Iran with a focus on economic sanctions, strong rhetoric, and targeted military actions;

-• A strong disinclination against diplomacy with Iran over a nuclear deal;
+• Strong opposition to diplomacy with Iran over a nuclear deal;

 • A lower priority on human rights and democracy in US policy and a higher priority on energy and economic policy cooperation;

-• An easy working relationship with regional strongmen like President Abdel-Fattah el-Sisi of Egypt and Recep Tayyip Erdoğan of Turkey;
+• A transactional relationship with regional strongmen like President Abdel-Fattah el-Sisi of Egypt and Recep Tayyip Erdoğan of Turkey;

 • A warm relationship with Saudi Arabia;